goacs2python/GOACS2-Module-1-Interactive-Programs-Problem-Set/README.md

 # Module 2 Part 2 Problems

-Please choose 5 of the problems from our assignment page to complete.
+Please choose 4 of the problems from our assignment page to complete.

+In addition, create an original program of your own.
+It does not have to be complex, but it should use some of the skills introduced this week.

+Total of 5 programs to submit.

 ---